buildkite-plugins/docker-compose-buildkite-plugin/README.md

 Specify the container working directory via `docker-compose run --workdir`.

-For example, `workdir: "${BUILDKITE_BUILD_CHECKOUT_PATH}"` may be used to run within the build directory given appropriately configured volume mounts.

 ### `pull-retries` (optional)

 A number of times to retry failed docker pull.
 Defaults to 0.